Mary Jane Watson (2002 film series character): Spider-Man 2 (2004)

 Two years after the events of the first movie, Mary Jane has found success as a model and Off-Broadway actress.
-Maintaining her friendships with both Peter and Harry, she continues to pine for Peter, but as he continues to reject her, she starts dating astronaut John Jameson, the son of Peter's boss J. Jonah Jameson.
+Maintaining her friendships with both Peter and Harry, she reveals she is dating astronaut John Jameson, the son of Peter's boss J. Jonah Jameson.
 Struggling to balance his vigilantism as Spider-Man with his personal life, Peter fails to make it to one of Mary Jane's performances of The Importance of Being Earnest.
+Furious, she refuses to speak to him and she and John get engaged, much to Peter's chagrin.

-Fed up with being Spider-Man and after losing his powers, Peter tosses his suit away and is able to handle his job and studies and decides to pursue Mary Jane, though she pushes him away when John proposes to her.
-After Mary Jane kisses John, in a manner that is reminiscent of the upside-down kiss between her and Spider-Man from the first film, she realizes that she does not love John and still wants a relationship with Peter.
-Later, she meets Peter in a coffee shop where she asks him if he loves her which he falsely replies, "I don't", for the sake of his superhero responsibilities and her safety.
-She then asks for a kiss to confirm her belief that he is Spider-Man, but before they can do so, Doctor Octopus attacks the cafe, kidnapping Mary Jane.
+After renouncing his identity as Spider-Man, Peter is able to pursue Mary Jane.
+After Mary Jane kisses John in a manner that is reminiscent of the upside-down kiss between her and Spider-Man from the first film, she realizes that she does not love him and still wants a relationship with Peter.
+Later, she meets Peter in a coffee shop where she asks him if he loves her; Peter once again lies claiming that he does not reciprocate.
+She then asks for a kiss to confirm her belief that he is Spider-Man, but before they can do so, Doctor Octopus attacks the cafe, kidnapping her.

-Peter regains his abilities and takes up being the web-slinger once more, fighting Doc Ock on a runaway New York City Subway train before being subdued and delivered to Harry, who wants revenge on Spider-Man for allegedly killing his father.
-After Harry unmasks Peter, he reluctantly provides Doc Ock's and Mary Jane's location so Peter can save her.
-Peter defeats Doctor Octopus this time as the latter tries to create a fusion reactor capable of destroying the city, and unmasks himself to both Doctor Octopus and Mary Jane, confirming her suspicions that Peter and Spider-Man are in fact one and the same.
-Peter finally confesses his love for Mary Jane, rescuing her as Doctor Octopus regains control of himself from the malicious AI in his tentacles and repents of his prior actions, sacrificing himself to destroy the reactor.
+Harry, who had made a deal with Doc Ock to exact revenge on Spider-Man (whom he falsely believes killed his father) reluctantly provides Doc Ock and Mary Jane's location so Peter can save her.
+Peter defeats Doctor Octopus and reveals his identity to both Doc Ock and Mary Jane, confirming her suspicions that Peter and Spider-Man are in fact one and the same.
+Peter finally confesses his love for her, rescuing her as Doctor Octopus regains control of himself from the malicious AI in his tentacles and repents for his prior actions, sacrificing himself to destroy the reactor.
 Peter explains his reasoning for not being with her, then returns her to John.
 However, Mary Jane leaves John at the altar during their wedding and runs to Peter's apartment, stating that she is willing to accept any risks that come with being in a relationship with Peter.
-The two finally become a couple, and Mary Jane sees Peter off as he swings into action as Spider-Man to help out a situation, uttering her catchphrase "Go get 'em, Tiger!"
+The two kiss passionately, and Mary Jane sees Peter off as he swings into action as Spider-Man, saying "Go get 'em, Tiger.”